U.S. panel highlights ETFs, bond funds as potential risks

 In this year’s report, the FSOC cited ETFs and bond mutual funds as areas of possible concern.

-A second part the rules the securities watchdog is set to propose on Wednesday will require investment advisers to provide additional disclosures on the registration forms they file with the SEC.

-Some of the disclosures will involve information about their management of so-called “separate accounts,” or accounts that companies manage for individual clients, as opposed to pooled investment vehicles, these people said.

-The FSOC’s comments in its annual report about ETFS and bond funds may stir more debate about the asset management industry, an area the FSOC has been exploring for the past several years.
+The comments about ETFS and bond funds may stir debate about the asset management industry, an area the FSOC has been exploring for the past several years.

-The FSOC last year sought public comment for a review it is undertaking on whether certain products or activities may pose systemic risks.
+The FSOC last year sought public comment on whether certain products or activities may pose systemic risks.
 The industry has been lobbying fiercely amid concerns the panel could deem certain funds or large industry members to be systemic.

-Lew said Tuesday the preliminary results of the review would be announced in the coming months.
+Lew said Tuesday the preliminary results of this review would be announced in coming months.

-Many observers see the SEC’s proposed reforms as a way to address many of the systemic risks outlined by the FSOC.

-For instance, Tuesday’s annual report raises concerns about the lack of data and visibility into how separate accounts are managed.

-The SEC is also planning to eventually propose rules requiring mutual funds and exchange-traded funds to beef up internal risk controls and rules that will require asset managers to draw up plans in the event they must unwind and transfer their clients’ assets.
+The SEC, the primary regulator for the sector, is in the process of developing new reforms, including better risk controls, for ETFS and mutual funds.

-Separately, the SEC’s economists are also working on a white paper to study ETFs and whether they may exacerbate volatility.
+In addition, the agency’s economists announced earlier this year they are working on a white paper to study ETFS and whether they may exacerbate volatility.
+[ID: nL1N0UO1PG]

+The FSOC’s report on Tuesday also highlighted risks that may exist within the bond market, as firms search for yield in a low interest rate environment.

-Reporting by Sarah N. Lynch; Editing by Andrew Hay and Christian Plumb
+A sudden sharp increase in rates, the report said, “could threaten the stability” of the market.
+(Reporting by Sarah N. Lynch; Editing by Andrew Hay)